anomaly/prestans-docs/source/data_adapters.rst

 Data Adapters
 =============

-The :doc:`validation` chapter demonstrates the use of prestans ``Models`` to validate requests, build rules complaint responses and the use of ``AttributeFilters`` to make temporary exceptions to the validation rules.
+The :doc:`validation` chapter demonstrates the use of Prestans ``Models`` to validate requests, build rules complaint responses and the use of ``AttributeFilters`` to make temporary exceptions to the validation rules.

-``DataAdapters`` automate morphing persistent objects to prestans models, it provides the following features:
+``DataAdapters`` automate morphing persistent objects to Prestans models, it provides the following features:

 * A static registry ``prestans.ext.data.adapters.registry``, that maps persistent models to REST models
 * An instance convertor, used to convert an instance.
 Convertors are specific to backends and uses the registry to determine relationships between persistent and REST models.
 * A collection iterator, that iterates through collections of persistent results and turns them into REST models.
 It follows all the same rules as the instance convertor.

-Out of the box prestans supports:
+Out of the box Prestans supports:

 * `SQLAlchemy <http://www.sqlalchemy.org/>`_ which in turn should allow you to support most popular RDBMS backends.
 * AppEngine's `Python NDB <https://developers.google.com/appengine/docs/python/ndb/>`_ which is built on top of DataStore.